ranja-sarkar/Time_series/README.md

 The VAR model is baseline and can be trained to benchmark advanced models like aforementioned.
 Please refer to the VAR directory of the repo for a sample/reference.

-**Probabilistic modeling:**
+**Probabilistic modeling**

-For probabilistic time-series modeling, one can use GluonTS. https://github.com/awslabs/gluonts
+For probabilistic time-series modeling, one can use GluonTS:

+https://github.com/awslabs/gluonts